deity-io/falcon-platform-docs/dpsg/docs/getting-started/overview.md

 ## 1. Configuring things within DPSG itself.

-This involves creating an environment and enabling payment providers and paymemnt methods.
+This involves creating an environment and enabling payment providers and payment methods.

 This configuration can be done entirely using our `dcloud` CLI tool.